Music Technology and Computation

 The Master of Science in Music Technology and Computation is a one-year, thesis-based residential program that focuses on the study and development of computational models of music.
 The curriculum includes machine learning for music analysis and generation, real-time music interaction and performance systems, music information retrieval, audio signal processing, acoustics, and digital instrument design.

 This program is available to MIT undergraduate students who will have completed a four-year Bachelor of Science degree and have strong preparation in technical subjects (computation, engineering, design) and music (theory, composition, performance, musicology and/or ethnomusicology).
+It is highly recommended that students complete 12–24 units of music technology graduate subjects while still in undergraduate status.
+These units cannot count towards the undergraduate degree, but will count towards the Master of Science.

-With departmental approval, students select 66 units of graduate subjects in music, music technology, and restricted electives, including the colloquium in music technology and the research seminar.
+With departmental approval, students select 68 units of graduate subjects in music, music technology, and restricted electives, including the colloquium in music technology and the research seminar.
 The Master of Science degree also requires 24 units of thesis credit.
 Candidates must be matched to an approved thesis advisor as part of the application process.

 Graduates will be well prepared for endeavors that require advanced multidisciplinary skills combining music, engineering, computation, and design, such as careers in music production tools, digital musical instruments, interactive design, digital music services, or creative software development.
 Graduates will also be prepared to continue on to PhD programs in music technology, either at MIT or at peer institutions.